Syncific Documentation

 Used by: AI Generate, AI Metadata mode

 Receive real-time notifications when events happen in Syncific.
-Use webhooks to trigger external workflows (Zapier, n8n, custom APIs).
+Use notification hooks to trigger external workflows (Zapier, n8n, custom APIs).

 Events